-Frank Shines: AI-Powered Digital Transformation Grounded in People-Focused Lean Six Sigma; Author, Speaker, Veteran
+Frank Shines: AI-Powered Digital Transformation Grounded in People-Focused Lean Six Sigma; Author, Speaker, Military Veteran

 Frank “Rio” Shines is a former IBM Principal and Air Force Officer.
 He has trained and competed with Olympic athletes, flown military jets and traveled the world as an award-winning business and technology consultant and executive with Ernst & Young and IBM.
 Frank has lived abroad in Europe, the Azores Islands and Rio de Janeiro, Brazil, from where he gets his nickname, “Rio.”